2023 Solar Incentives Guide for Huntington Park, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Huntington Park solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Your local Huntington Park solar panel installer can give you more information about the ITC and how it may apply to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Huntington Park solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Huntington Park solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more may be available at a more local level.
-These solar incentives — which may be handled by the state of California, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these could include rebates, tax credits and more.
+The incentives — which may be handled by your county or municipality, or by the state of California — could be offered for only a limited time, or on an ongoing basis.